General Terms and Conditions of Purchase

 (1) The Supplier shall be liable for providing suitable packaging which is appropriate for the delivery items.

-(2) If a separate payment was expressly agreed for the packaging then Laempe shall be entitled to return the packaging materials used for the shipment to the Supplier's address subject to a reverse charge of 2/3 of the value of the packaging.
+(2) If a separate payment was expressly agreed for the packaging, then Laempe shall be entitled to return the packaging materials used for the shipment to the Supplier's address subject to a reverse charge of 2/3 of the value of the packaging.
 In all other cases the packaging will be returned by Laempe without prepayment to the Supplier or will be taken back by the latter free of charge at the Supplier's request or following a demand from Laempe.

 7. Risk

 Any risk shall only be transferred to Laempe once the goods have been delivered and accepted at Laempe's side or at the agreed place of fulfilment.
 The Supplier shall bear all risk up until this point in time.
+If acceptance has been agreed, this shall be decisive for the transfer of risk.
+If Laempe is in default of acceptance, this shall be deemed equivalent to handover or acceptance.

 8. Production testing, final inspections, weight

-(1) During production and prior to delivery, Laempe reserves the right to have the quality of the material used, the accuracy of the dimensions and quantities and any other quality of the parts produced along with compliance with the other regulations in the order verified by Laempe and/or by a third party appointed by Laempe at the Supplier's plant.
+(1)During production and prior to delivery, Laempe reserves the right to have the quality of the material used, the accuracy of the dimensions and quantities and any other quality of the parts produced along with compliance with the other regulations in the order verified by Laempe and/or by a third party appointed by Laempe at the Supplier's plant.

 (2) Readiness for the final inspection must be communicated to Laempe or the third party in writing no later than 14 days in advance.

-(3) The Supplier shall be responsible for the costs of production testing and final inspections, with the exception of the costs for the staff deployed by Laempe.
+(3)The Supplier shall be responsible for the costs of production testing and final inspections, apart from the costs for the staff deployed by Laempe.
 If Laempe has agreed to have the final inspection of the completed delivery item carried out by a third party, then the Supplier must arrange for the final inspection by the third party for Laempe free of charge and communicate the result of the inspection to Laempe without delay, and no later than upon provision of the dispatch documents.

 (4) The production tests and final inspection shall not release the Supplier from its fulfilment and warranty obligations in accordance with sections 11 et seq.

-(6) The Supplier may carry out a review of the weight determined within a reasonable period if there are justified doubts regarding the weighing results.
-The Supplier must provide evidence of the weight upon delivery in the event that any other weighing of the delivery items is not possible.
+(6)The Supplier may carry out a review of the weight determined within a reasonable period if there are justified doubts regarding the weighing results.
+The Supplier must provide evidence of the weight upon delivery if any other weighing of the delivery items is not possible.

 9. Safety requirements and documentation